Capm96/Blog/content/blog/days.md

 The Balkans, pictured in the above, is a small region in Southeastern Europe with a long and rich history.
 The geographical location and the diverse ethnicities (Slavic, Greek, Turkish, etc) of the region made it a melting pot of cultural exchange and mercantile activities for centuries.

 A large part of the Balkans had been under Ottoman rule from the 14th century to the early 20th century.
-At the end of that period, however, the Ottoman rule began to crumble, and it was fully driven off by the two Balkan Wars of 1912 and 1913, unveiling the independence of countries such as Greece, Serbia, Montenegro, and Bulgaria.
+At the end of that period, however, the Ottoman rule began to crumble, and it was almost entirely driven off by the two Balkan Wars of 1912 and 1913, unveiling the independence of countries such as Greece, Serbia, Montenegro, and Bulgaria.

 European powers of the time had been interested in the Balkans for two main reasons: